Adaptive Exploration for Latent-State Bandits: Upper Confidence Bound with Adaptive Probing

 The uncertainty gate activates when the margin falls below a threshold.

-A small margin means the confidence intervals overlap substantially.
-Probing collects new fingerprint data that can sharpen the estimates and break the tie.
+A small margin means the confidence intervals overlap substantially, so the algorithm refreshes the fingerprint before choosing between the top arms.

-\item Staleness gate prevents information stagnation.
-The staleness gate ensures that the algorithm eventually probes even when residuals are small and margins are large.
-This guards against scenarios where the model is confidently wrong due to outdated fingerprint information.
+\item Staleness gate bounds fingerprint age.
+The staleness gate bounds the age of the current fingerprint, covering cases where residuals and margins do not trigger a refresh.
 We use an exponential hazard function based on time since last probe

 The staleness gate activates when the hazard exceeds a threshold.